-The governing body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and is reviewed at least annually.
+The academy board ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and that it is reviewed at least annually.

-The governor for safeguarding arrangements is named on the front cover of this document.
-This governor takes strategic responsibility at governing body level for safeguarding arrangements in our school.
-The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).
+The trustee for safeguarding arrangements is named on the front cover of this document.
+This trustee takes strategic responsibility at academy board level for safeguarding arrangements in our school.
+The academy board ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).

-The governing body ensures the school contributes to inter-agency working, in line with statutory and local guidance.
+The academy board ensures the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements.

-The governing body ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction and that it is regularly updated.
+The academy board ensures that all adults in our school who work with children undergo safeguarding and child protection training at induction as appropriate and that it is regularly updated.
 All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.

-The governing body ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
+The academy board ensures our pupils are taught about safeguarding (including online safety) through teaching and learning opportunities as part of a broad and balanced curriculum.
 We work in accordance with government regulations which make the subjects of Relationships Education (for primary age pupils) and Relationships and Sex Education (for secondary age pupils) and Health Education (for all pupils in state-funded schools) mandatory.

-The governing body and school leadership team are responsible for:
+The academy board and school leadership team are responsible for:

-- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring that volunteers are appropriately supervised in school. - online safety (including strategic oversight of filtering and monitoring systems to support this)
+- ensuring we have in place safer recruitment procedures that help to deter, reject or identify people who might abuse children - ensuring we meet statutory responsibilities to check adults working with children and have recruitment and selection procedures in place (see the school's 'Safer Recruitment' policy for further information) - ensuring volunteers are appropriately supervised in school. - online safety (including strategic oversight of filtering and monitoring systems to support this)